Baptism

 Please click on the Online Giving link on our website's home page, and click on "Baptismal Preparation" tab to secure your registration.

-You will need to provide a copy of your Confirmation Certificate at time of registration, or the night of the class.
+Godparents may be asked to show a copy of your Confirmation Certificate at time of registration, or the night of the class.

 Baptisms held on Saturdays at 11:00 am